-Got To Be NC members represent the farmers and agribusinesses that produce our state’s agricultural products.
+Got to Be NC members represent the farmers and agribusinesses that produce our state’s agricultural products.
 Membership in the program not only allows us to bring our members’ goods to market and into the hands of consumers, it benefits North Carolina’s agriculture industry as a whole.

 Through members-only events, trade shows, marketing initiatives and more, we support members of all sizes, from wholesale producers and processors to individual specialty food entrepreneurs.
-The Got To Be NC program is a business development program.
+The Got to Be NC program is a business development program.
 It is designed to assist companies that are in business to grow and expand market share.
 The program is not for the hobbyist.

-Got To Be NC membership is made by application to the North Carolina Department of Agriculture & Consumer Services, and may only be claimed by qualified and approved producers or processors of North Carolina agricultural and food products.
+Got to Be NC membership is made by application to the North Carolina Department of Agriculture & Consumer Services, and may only be claimed by qualified and approved producers or processors of North Carolina agricultural and food products.

 Apply online for membership today!
 You can view our membership criteria by downloading it here.
 Prospective members looking to download a paper application form can do so here.
 Please note, paper applications take longer to process.